Hi, I’m Roberto Selbach Teixeira, a journeying software developer (and dad!) This is my little neck of the webs.

 - Coyote Lab – Between 2017 and 2018 I’ve worked at an R&D lab set up in Canada by a French company specializing on mapping solutions.
 Mostly experimenting with solutions to scalability problems.

-- Manifold – since early 2019 I’ve been working with an amazing team at Manifold on the best marketplace as a service anywhere.
+- Manifold – Worked with an amazing team at Manifold on the best marketplace as a service anywhere.

 I currently live with my wife and daughter just outside of Quebec City, Canada.